Angela Geiger, President and CEO

-Lynn Happel, Senior Vice President, Systems & Technology
+Lynn Happel, Senior Vice President, Information Technology & Data Support

 Lynn Happel joined Autism Speaks in September 2014, holding successive roles in Finance and Data Services.
 In her previous position as vice president of Finance, she was instrumental in building a best-in-class finance team and supported the organization’s financial reporting and donation processing systems.